This site is optimised for modern web browsers, and does not fully support your version of Internet Explorer.

 Applicants who have not been resident in the UK for at least 36 months will be restricted to 75% LTV.

-Applicants must provide a three year employment history and will be expected to have been employed for a minimum of one month in their current role, have a minimum of 12 months continuous employment and be deemed a permanent employee.
+Applicants must provide a 24 months employment history, and will be expected to have a minimum 12 months in employment.
+A minimum one month will be required in their current role, supported by at least one payslip from their current employer and must be considered a permanent employee.
 Employment references may be requested.

 Digital Mortgages can lend to applicants currently in a probation period subject to the following criteria: